HughParsonage/hutilscpp/cran-comments.md

-Probable UBSAN error arising from doubles cast as ints now fixed by special-casing NaN input in do_which_first__.

 ## Test environments
 * local Windows 4.0.0
-* ubuntu 18.04 (on travis-ci), R dev and release
+* ubuntu 20.04.2 (on GitHub Action), R dev and release
 * win-builder (devel and release)
 * rhub with valgrind and sanitizers